This blog may contain affiliate links. Read our disclosure policy for more info.

 Vancouver, British Columbia, is pretty well-known as outdoor-activity heaven, and with the ocean, mountains, and forests all around, it’s easy to know why!
 It’s also a world-class city with great food, shopping, and entertainment.

 But of all the top things to do in Vancouver, spending a day at Granville Island is an absolute must.
 This not-quite-an-island island is a little getaway in the middle of the city.
 Granville Island is a shopping and dining peninsula located across False Creek from Downtown Vancouver.

 There is so much to see and do on Granville Island!
 Definitely more than originally meets the eye, so be sure to allow some time in your Vancouver itinerary to explore this awesome place.

 So if you’re ready to visit Granville Island, then this blog is exactly what you’re looking for.
-It’s a complete guide to visiting Granville Island, Vancouver including how to get there, where to stay, and of course, the best things to do on Granville Island.
-After reading this blog, you’ll be ready to explore one of the best places to visit in Vancouver.
+It’s a complete guide to visiting Granville Island, Vancouver, including how to get there, the best tours to Granville Island, where to stay, and of course, the best things to do.

 - About Granville Island, Vancouver